HomagGroup/HOMAG-Connect/Applications/IntelliDivide/README.md

 # HOMAG IntelliDivide Client

-The [HOMAG IntelliDivide Client](./homagconnect.intellidivide.client.intellidivideclient.md) enables access to the intelliDivide application for integration into your own applications.
-The functions offered on the website are available for a programmatic integration.

 The HOMAG IntelliDivide Client streamlines the process of accessing the intelliDivide REST API.
 It's available as a NuGet package on [nuget.org](https://www.nuget.org/packages/HomagGroup.HomagConnect.IntelliDivide.Client) and can be smoothly integrated into .NET applications.

 Moreover, developers can easily access the source code on [GitHub](https://github.com/HomagGroup/HOMAG-Connect) to modify functions or convert them for usage in other programming languages.